-Internet speed is an important part of everyday life.
-Many people spend hours on their phone and computer, doing everything from work to gaming.
-After all, a faster connection means that you can get things done more quickly and have more time for leisure activities.
+Internet speed is an essential part of everyday life.
+Many spend hours on their phone and computer, doing everything from work to gaming.
+After all, a faster connection means getting things done more quickly and having more time for leisure activities.

-The average internet speed in the USA is approximately 10 megabytes per second (mbps).
-However, speeds fluctuate depending on where you live and what provider you use.
+The average internet speed in the USA is approximately 10 megabytes per second (Mbps).
+However, rates fluctuate depending on where you live and your provider.